richard-zi/carcounter/README.md

 python manage.py runserver
 ```

-3. Heed the on-screen prompts to initiate video stream processing.

 ## Technologies Used

 Several state-of-the-art technologies underpin this project to conduct object detection and vehicle counting: